Lazy-Betta/MSFS-KMCI-Redo/README.md

 ## The AI Traffic
 The AI will use the airport correctly.
 Meaning the correct plane types at the gates etc. The AI should also use taxiways too. more to come on this...

-# What I have beeen working on:
+# What I have been working on:
   - Runways
   - Runway Lights
   - Taxiways